 Found in 32 Collections and/or Records:

-Abstract Re-inventing Nations! was a team-building workshop held in Minden, Nevada, and sponsored by the Washoe Tribe of the States of Nevada and California for all Nevada tribal leadership.
+Abstract Re-inventing Nations! was a team-building workshop held in Minden, Nevada, in 1994 and sponsored by the Washoe Tribe of the States of Nevada and California for all Nevada tribal leadership.
 Workshop packet includes a letter of invitation, statement of purpose and goals, annotated agendas, flow chart for demonstration project, draft work sheets, executive summary, list of target sectors, outline of the management systems and subsystems, and broad outline of beneficiaries.

 Abstract These papers, a continuation of collection number 88-28, resulted from an ethnic studies class at UNR in the fall, 1988 semester.
 Included are reviews of movies, written papers, taped interviews and interview transcripts of the following ethnic or religious groups in Nevada: Afro-Americans, Japanese, Italians, Jews, Portuguese, Thais, Native Americans, Micronesians, and Greeks.
 For other related materials see collection 88-28 by the same author.

 Abstract The Southeast Nevada Indian Agency was in charge of managing the Moapa Indian Reservation in Nevada.
 A. J. Barnes was the agent in charge in 1875.
 Agent A. J. Barnes writes Edward P. Smith, Commissioner of Indian Affairs, saying that he was forwarding a quarterly report of an inventory of property and its distribution on the Moapa Indian Reservation and that he had conducted a systematic arrangement of the agency's office records.
 Material from June 30, 1875.

 Abstract Manuscript of book by same name published in 1956.
 Comments in another hand appear throughout.